Reference-Beam Attacks against Twin-Field Quantum Key Distribution using Optical Injection Locking: Potential side channels in OIL TF-QKD

 To mitigate these potential attacks, we recommend the use of monitoring detectors (``watchdogs") strategically placed within the encoder setup, as illustrated in Fig.~\ref{fig:BasicTF_setup}(b).
 A first watchdog placed before optical injection ensures the integrity of the incoming reference signal, while a second watchdog positioned immediately after the encoder monitors the output pulse train before attenuation to the single-photon level, enabling classical-level signal processing.
 These watchdogs should continuously monitor power, timing, and spectral characteristics, triggering alerts upon detecting anomalies indicative of hardware malfunctions or potential eavesdropping attempts.

 However, the design of these watchdogs requires careful consideration, as Eve could exploit their intrinsic limitations to evade detection~\cite{sajeed.2015}.
-For instance, slow photodetectors that integrate optical power over relatively long time intervals, compared to the encoding rate, might be sufficient to treat slow intensity fluctuations, but they will fail to detect rapid intensity modulations.
+For instance, slow \glspl*{pd} that integrate optical power over relatively long time intervals, compared to the encoding rate, might be sufficient to treat slow intensity fluctuations, but they will fail to detect FIM.
 Eve could maintain a constant average optical power, lowering and increasing the power within time windows shorter than the integration period, thus avoiding detection.
-Similarly, \glspl*{pd} with responsivity optimised for specific wavelengths (typically aligned with the intended communication wavelength) can be vulnerable to wavelength-dependent \glspl*{tha}.
-Eve could impersonate Charlie by injecting alien signals at wavelengths outside the \gls*{pd}’s detection range.
-In such scenarios, the watchdog would register only minimal increases in optical power, despite the presence of a high-intensity Trojan signal.
+Similarly, \glspl*{pd} with responsivity optimized for specific wavelengths (typically aligned with the intended communication wavelength) can be vulnerable to wavelength-dependent \glspl*{tha}.
+Eve could impersonate Charlie by injecting anomalous signals at wavelengths outside the \gls*{pd}’s detection range.
+In such scenarios, the watchdog would register only minimal increases in optical power, despite the presence of a high-intensity \gls*{twirl} signal.
 This extrinsic signal could then propagate undetected through Alice’s and Bob’s setups, surviving the wavelength-dependent attenuation of critical optical components such as \gls*{voa}s, intensity modulators, and phase modulators.
-Consequently, the Trojan wavelength signal could reach deep into the encoders, extracting sensitive information about the encoded quantum states (including intensity setting, basis choice, and even bit choice) and leaking it back to Eve.
+Consequently, the \gls*{twirl} signal could reach deep into the encoders, extracting sensitive information about the encoded quantum states (including intensity setting, basis choice, and even bit choice) and leaking it back to Eve.

 To accurately determine the required performance characteristics of these watchdogs and enhance their resilience, we experimentally recreated these attack scenarios under controlled conditions.
 Using detectors with different temporal and spectral responses, we evaluated the effectiveness of these attacks and established robust design criteria for the watchdogs, as presented in the following section.